So, you would like to be a crew member on our rescue boats. Great!

 - Vessel Handling, Maintenance and Basic Seamanship

 It will generally take at least two years to complete the full range of training courses.
-Crew members are also expected to assist in fundraising activities.

 Basic crew duty involves a rostered Saturday or Sunday, every four weeks.
 Duty hours are from 0700 to 1700, although hours may extend if an incident is in progress.
 Crew members must attend a majority of rostered days or risk being removed from the roster.